DataDog/dd-trace-rb/docs/GettingStarted.md

 #### Using the Net::HTTP adapter

 The `Net` adapter submits traces using `Net::HTTP` over TCP.
 It is the default transport adapter.
-Use of `Net::HTTP` is implied by setting hostname and port.
+Use of `Net::HTTP` is implied by setting the host name and port.

 ```ruby
 Datadog.configure do |c|